Auburn Bulletin 2024-2025

 Admission Requirements

 For admission to the MA program, the student must have a bachelor’s degree from an accredited institution.
-For more information about the Department of History’s expectations for admission, see http://cla.auburn.edu/history/students/graduate-students/admissions/.
+For more information about the Department of History’s expectations for admission, see https://cla.auburn.edu/history/future-students/graduate/how-to-apply/.
 Applications must be approved by the department’s graduate committee.
 Applicants lacking course requirements must make up deficiencies before or after admission to the degree program.
 The committee's decisions are based on a review of all application materials.

 Applicants will submit the following materials for consideration: